Reviews

 Chronic Illnesses: Long COVID

-Symptoms Treated: Loss of Smell - Better long time
+Symptoms Treated: Smell Loss - Better long time

 Side Effects Experienced: Bloody Nose